longo-andrea/100-days-of-code/log.md

 - I worked with Firebase, that is a NoSQL database, really fast to setup and to serve data.

 **Thoughts:** Tomorrow I'll start with how to routing in a VueJS application.

+### Day 79: December 20, 2019

+**Today's Progress**:
+- Today I started with section about routing in a VueJS app.
+I learned how to setup vue-router, how to load routes, setting up parameters and reacting to changes in route parameters.
+I found vue-route really powerful, but I don't got it well, I'll have to do more exercices.

+**Thoughts:** Tomorrow I'll going on with routing in a VueJS application.